 Similarly, authentic tasks can range from elaborate projects spanning several weeks to brief activities.
-Many teachers have mistakenly equated authentic assessment with extensive assignments requiring considerable investment of time and effort for teacher and student alike.
-Yet, adults often face many simpler and briefer tasks in their work or life.
-For example, I send my introductory psychology students to a page I created (click here to see the page) which lists headlines taken from scientific news stories reported in the media.
-If they click on the headline it will take them to the story.
+I have heard numerous teachers mistakenly equate authentic assessment with extensive assignments requiring considerable investment of time and effort for teacher and student alike.
+Yet, adults often face many simpler and briefer tasks in their work or life for which we can prepare our students.
+For example, I prepare my introductory psychology students to evaluate the many claims they will encounter in the media.
+I want my students to be able to distinguish causal from correlational claims and to understand what types of evidence are necessary to support either type of claim.
+Thus, I created a web page (click here to see the page) which lists headlines taken from scientific news stories reported in the media.
+If students click on a headline it will take them to the story.
 I can use such a resource in a variety of ways to capture activities adults engage in on a regular basis.
-For example, I ask students to determine if a headline (e.g., "Low self-esteem 'shrinks brains") is causal or correlational in nature.
+For example, first I ask students to determine if a headline (e.g., "Low self-esteem 'shrinks brains") is causal or correlational in nature.
 Then, I ask them to determine if the research described in the article actually justifies such a claim.
-(Fortunately, the research in the self-esteem article was not consistent with the headline's claim!)
+(Fortunately, as is often the case, the research in the self-esteem article was not consistent with the headline's claim!)